Ollie-C/nbchallenge/README.md

 - Framework: Next.js for in-built API and image optimisation.
 Better accessibility and load times.
 - Language: TypeScript for type safety and ability to match custom types with graphql schema
+- GraphQL client: Apollo client though tempted to migrate to SWR
 - GraphQL server: graphql-yoga for ease of set-up
 - Styling: Modular SASS for organised stylesheets with nesting.
 Framer-motion for natural animations to complement a minimalist theme